 - Set up parental control via Family Link.
-To do it, go to settings -> Digital Wellbeing and parental controls -> parental control -> start -> follow the instructions for both your and child’s phone or tablet (you need to set both to make it run smoothly).
-Guide line is as simple as possible, so you will be able to do even if you are an Apple iPhone user and rarely touch anything running on Android OS.
+To do it, go to settings -> Digital Wellbeing and parental controls -> parental control -> start -> follow the instructions for both your and your child’s phone or tablet (you need to set both to make it run smoothly).
+The guideline is as simple as possible, so you will be able to do it even if you are an Apple iPhone user and rarely touch anything running on Android OS.

 - Now block both the Internet and Google Chrome in Family Link.
 So, the only web browser your child can use is the Firefox web browser.

 - Alternative: Disable the Internet and Google Chrome.
 To do it, go to settings -> apps -> The Internet -> delete.
 Repeat with Google Chrome.

 By the way, you won’t be able to erase these apps completely.
 But they won’t be usable without re-installation.
 And for re-installation – your permission is a must.
 But this is probably overkill.